Cupertino High School: USACO

 Cupertino High School hosts a competitive programming club designed to support students in the USACO competition.

 Robotics team

-The Cupertino High School Robotics team was established in 2007 by seven member.
+The Cupertino High School Robotics team was established in 2007.
 Currently, robotics is a significant organization in Cupertino High School with over 200 members and 8 mentors.
 There are three programs within: FIRST Lego League Challenge, FIRST Tech Challenge, and FIRST Robotics Competition.

+In 2025, construction began on a new, modernized robotics facility to serve all five schools in the Fremont Union High School District on the school's campus.
+The faciliy is designed by Quattrocchi Kwok Architects (QKA) and built by Landmark Construction, with Blach Construction serving as construction manager, and is set to be inaugurated in the fall of 2026.

 The FRC Team is called The Goldstrikers (2473).
 There are 4 FTC Teams as of 2022 (4950, 6038, 7128, 7610).

 Clubs

 There are around 60 clubs in Cupertino High School.
 Clubs revolve around different interest and ranges in sizes from a dozen to hundreds of students.
 There are many Honor Societies, Service Clubs, and STEM clubs.

 FBLA

 FBLA is one of the largest clubs on campus with around 130+ students.
 The club focuses on competition in 70 different fields and projects that teaches FBLA principles.
 The club houses connection to Lawson Middle School and Hyde Middle School for its middle school program.